 About half of the world's tropical rainforest has already been cut down for timber or burned to clear land for farming.
-Every year, about 120,000 km more is destroyed.
-For comparison, Kachin state is just 89,000 km.
+Every year, about 120,000 km2 more is destroyed.
+For comparison, Kachin state is just 89,000 km2.